iuliadmtru/Argus.jl/README.md

 I am currently working on implementing the first one.
 The second one could be added later as syntactic sugar over the first.

-Sadly it is quite difficult to manage templates passed as expressions, as much as I would like it.
+Sadly it is quite difficult to manage patterns passed as expressions, as much as I would like it.
 The reason is that I could't find a way to correctly transform an `Expr` into a `SyntaxNode`, without losing/adding any information to the AST.
 As an example, consider the